tlyphed/taasp.at/2025/program.md

 menu: true
 ---

-*Preliminary program which is still subject to potential changes*

 Each technical paper presentation is scheduled for 20 minutes, where 5 minutes are supposed to be reserved for QA and setup.

 <br/>